Washing Your Clothes As You Travel Through France

 Meanwhile, English is largely a mix of Norman French on top of the earlier invasion of Frisian, with very little indeed of the original indigenous Brittonic Celtic remaining.
 So, we have the supposedly "English" word laundry and so on.

 Here is a happy group of travelers enjoying an afternoon break with wine, bread, and cheese, in a small square in Avignon.
 These are my parents on either side, and their friends Larry and Shirley in the middle.

 The small street leading off to the left is rue Agricol Perdiguier.
 About two blocks up it to the left as seen here leads to the main street through the old city.
-Turn left, and it's just a few blocks to the old train station.
-Local and regional trains still stop there, the TGV station is well outside the city and connected by a frequent bus from the old station.
+Turn left there, and it's just a few blocks to the old train station.
+Local and regional trains still stop there.
+The TGV station is well outside the city and connected by a frequent bus from the old station.

 Shirley and my mom are sorting laundry into categories in preparation for washing.

 The caisse centrale or central payment console lets you purchase small packages of detergent and pay for the operation of the numbered washing and drying machines.
 This one makes it easy with labels en anglais.